aehng/Lecture-Notes/Module1/Lec09-Mon_Jan_30/README.md

 That this function still works after removing those lines demonstrates this it was only *accidentally* correct.

-he only effect the extra `for` loops had was to slow the program down a little.
+The only effect the extra `for` loops had was to slow the program down a little.
 More importantly, the extra variables and indentation make this code harder to understand.
 A future programmer will believe it is all there for a good reason, and may introduce a harmful bug because of their confusion.

 Simplify!